tlwilliams895/curriculum-docs/src/building/setup.rst

    $ pip install git+https://github.com/LaunchCodeEducation/sphinx-bootstrap-theme.git@master

-Install pypandoc because if you don’t, you will see an error after running build
+Install pypandoc because if you don't, you will see an error after running build

 ::